sayanta2009/airflow_project/README.md

 1. **Docker Compose**: Using the `docker-compose.yaml` file, three Docker containers are spun up:
    - A source PostgreSQL database with sample data.
    - A destination PostgreSQL database.
-   - A Python environment that runs the ELT script.

-2. **ELT Process**: The `elt_script.py` waits for the source PostgreSQL database to become available.
-Once it's available, the script uses `pg_dump` to dump the source database to a SQL file.
-Then, it uses `psql` to load this SQL file into the destination PostgreSQL database.
+   - An airflow webserver and scheduler that consists of two tasks in a single DAG - firstly to copy the tables from source db to destination db and, secondly run some DBT macros to create additional tables

-3. **Database Initialization**: The `init.sql` script initializes the source database with sample data.
+2. **Database Initialization**: The `init.sql` script initializes the source database with sample data.
 It creates several tables and populates them with sample data.

+# Installation

+Create a Python virtualenv, activate it and run the below command

+    make install

+### DBT

+Create  ~/.dbt/profiles.yml file with below content

+    custom_postgres:
+        outputs:
+            dev:
+            dbname: destination_db
+            host: host.docker.internal
+            pass: secret
+            port: 5434
+            schema: public
+            threads: 1
+            type: postgres
+            user: postgres
+        target: dev

+### Airflow

+Generate fernet key using below command and put in your `.env` file

+    python -c "from cryptography.fernet import Fernet; print(Fernet.generate_key().decode())"

+Fernet key isn’t required but is best practice to use encrypted data when in a prod environment

+`This installation is not required to run the project but for easier coding.` Install apache-airflow using pip from https://airflow.apache.org/docs/apache-airflow/stable/installation/installing-from-pypi.html

+    pip install "apache-airflow[celery]==2.9.1" --constraint "https://raw.githubusercontent.com/apache/airflow/constraints-2.9.1/constraints-3.8.txt"
+    pip install apache-airflow-providers-docker

+# How to run

+- Use `docker-compose up` to churn up all the containers
+- Once all the containers are up and running, go to `http://webserver.airflow-project.orb.local/home` and login in with airflow username and password set in .env file
+- Run the dag `elt_and_dbt`
+- Run `make run` to connect to the destination postgres db
+    - Use `\c destination_db` to connect to the database
+    - Use `\dt` to list all the tables migrated from source database and those created by DBT